 The Hair Historian

 The Hair Historian began life as an Instagram account combining my main interests of hair, art, and history.
-It has since become a bigger, broader platform for me to share my knowledge of – and passion for – the culture of aesthetics in print, online, for brands, and through events and lectures.
+It has since become a bigger, broader platform for me to share my knowledge – and passion for – the culture of aesthetics in print, online, and through events and lectures.

-I’ve also worked with galleries and institutions to help them stay ahead of cultural conversations around beauty, including the Courtauld Institute, Art UK, Babson College in Wellesley, the BBC and BBC Bitesize education, Five News and Australia's Channel7.
+I’ve also worked with galleries and institutions to help them stay ahead of cultural conversations around beauty, giving guest lectures for the Courtauld Institute, Antwerp's Museum of Contemporary Art (M HKA) and Babson College in Wellesley.

 I’m passionate about giving hair the recognition it deserves – academically, culturally and socially – and exploring the bigger picture of why we do what we do, and the role aesthetics plays in that.